OpenZeppelin/rust-contracts-stylus/CONTRIBUTING.md

 ### More "experienced" Contributors

-If you've already merged at least one Pull Request into the repository, you're familiar with our development process.
-We recommend tackling one of the following:
+If you are already more familiar with our codebase and Stylus here are some recommended views to to find issues you can work on.
+We just ask you to comment on the issue, that way one of the maintainers can assign it to you.

 - [A Low-Priority GitHub Issue from the current cycle](https://github.com/orgs/OpenZeppelin/projects/35/views/8?filterQuery=milestone%3A%22Release+v0.2.0%22+cycle%3A%40current+priority%3A%22priority%3A+low%22+no%3Aassignee).
 - [A Medium-Priority GitHub Issue from the next cycle](https://github.com/orgs/OpenZeppelin/projects/35/views/8?filterQuery=milestone%3A%22Release+v0.2.0%22+cycle%3A%40next+priority%3A%22priority%3A+medium%22+no%3Aassignee).